sidwellr/schotter/schotter2.md

         }
         _other_key => {}
     }
 }
 ```

 This function is called whenever we press a key.
 It matches on the key we pressed; if it was 'R' we set random_seed to a new random number.
 Otherwise we ignore it.
 Now we don't need to quit and restart the program to get a new pattern; just press the 'R' key.

-When we find a pattern we like, it would be nice to be able to save the result.
-So let's make 'S' do that.
+When we find a pattern we like, it would be nice to be able to save the resulting image.
+Let's make 'S' do that.
 Nannou doesn't provide access to the file selection dialog, so it is hard to allow the user to choose a filename.
 Instead, we'll use use the program name (schotter2).
 To get this, key_pressed() will need access to the App, so we remove the underscore from the first argument, then add a case to our match statement for 'S':

 ```
 fn key_pressed(app: &App, model: &mut Model, key: Key) {